MaggieAppleton/arbour/README.md

 # Arbour

 Arbour is a simple framework for building your own digital garden.
-It features are designed help lower the friction to publishing your ideas online, build an interconnected body of work, and slowly update it over time.
+It's designed to lower the friction of publishing ideas online, building an interconnected body of work, and slowly updating it over time.

 ## Core features